jlevy/og-equity-compensation/README.md

 - If you are awarded RSUs, each unit represents one share of stock that you will be given when the units vest.
+- Here’s the tax summary for RSUs, followed by some details:
+  \- At grant: - No tax - At vesting/delivery:
+  \- Ordinary tax on current share value - At sale:
+  \- Long-term capital gains tax on gain if held for *1 year past exercise* - Ordinary tax otherwise (including immediate sale)
 - 🔸 When you receive your shares, you are taxed on their value [at that time](http://joewallin.com/2014/09/13/rsus-vs-restricted-stock-vs-stock-options/).
 If you are an employee, this means you may have to write a check to the company to cover your